Entering the Era of Discrete Diffusion Models: A Benchmark for Schr\"odinger Bridges and Entropic Optimal Transport: Evaluation

+First, across all benchmarks, each baseline underperforms for reasons specific to its construction.
+In particular, \textit{Reference} consistently degrades, indicating that the scalar value function $v^*$ in \eqref{equation:conditional_closed_form} strongly reweights the reference process and yields a challenging $q^*$ to approximate.
+The \textit{Independent} baseline deteriorates when the stochasticity parameter is small, while \textit{Feature-wise SB} degrades as the dimension increases.
+Together, these failures highlight the target properties that our benchmarks are designed to test in EOT/SB solvers.

-Tables \ref{table:conditional_shape_score} and \ref{table:conditional_trend_score} show that DLightSB consistently achieves the best performance on Conditional Shape Score and Trend Score metrics, respectively.
-We attribute this to the benchmark pairs being built on the same principle used by the DLightSB solver.
-DLightSB-M, which incorporates this inductive bias as well, achieves similar results with a slight drop in metrics, likely due to error accumulation in the iterative sampling.
-Interestingly, our results resemble those on continuous data (\citealp[Table 2]{korotin2024light}; \citealp[Table 1]{gushchin2024light}), showing comparable performance with a slight drop for the DLightSB-M. Unconditional metrics are reported in Tables \ref{table:unconditional_shape_score} and \ref{table:unconditional_trend_score}.
+Second, DLightSB consistently achieves the strongest performance across all setups.
+We attribute this to the DLightSB solver being constructed according to the same principle underlying our benchmark.
+DLightSB-M, which incorporates the same inductive bias, attains comparable results with a slight drop in metrics, likely due to the additional variance introduced by the KL minimization loss.
+While this alignment could be seen as a limitation of the benchmark, we take the opposite view: DLightSB(-M) can be treated as an oracle-like method in this setting, since its inductive bias makes it less informative as a measure of general solver performance.
+For an analysis of the \underline{reverse benchmark} designed to probe this bias, see Appendix~\ref{appendix:reverse_benchmark}.

-On the other hand, CSBM and $\alpha$-CSBM perform noticeably worse than DLight methods.
-Notably, $\alpha$-CSBM achieves similar quality to CSBM while halving computational cost, making it a more efficient alternative.
-Regarding $N$ and the loss function, increasing $N$ mostly improves metrics.
-For the loss function, KL consistently outperforms MSE, likely because MSE minimizes pointwise squared error and produces over-smoothed solutions that blur modes (see Figure \ref{figure:g2_002_samples}).
+Finally, CSBM and $\alpha$-CSBM perform noticeably worse than DLightSB(-M).
+Notably, $\alpha$-CSBM attains comparable quality to CSBM while halving the computational cost, making it a more efficient alternative.
+Increasing $N$ generally improves the metrics.
+As for the loss function, KL consistently outperforms MSE, likely because MSE minimizes pointwise squared error and yields over-smoothed solutions that blur modes.
+This effect can be observed in Figure \ref{figure:g2_002_samples}.